ctrachte/Rusty-Web-App/readme.md

 by Caleb Trachte

 A simple web-app built with Rust, Rocket.rs, and a few basic dependencies.
 Meant to be used for educational purposes at Central Arkansas JavaScript's 10-15-2020 online meetup event.
-*More will be added to this readme upon completion*
+*More will be added to this readme as the app is developed*

 ## Dependencies
 - rocket v"0.4.5"